Thai Salad Dressing

-Use this simple four-ingredient dressing to make your favorite authentic Thai salads.
+Use this simple four-ingredient Thai Salad Dressing to make your favorite authentic Thai salads.
 Adjust the flavors as you’d like – adding more sweet, sour, savory, or spicy notes.

 Thai salads are different than Western-style salads.
 Even though we call them “salads”, they aren’t often made with lettuce or other greens and they typically focus on a balance of the key flavors used in Thai cooking – sweet, sour, savory, and spicy.
 When we lived in Bangkok, these salads were perfect lunch fare.
 In the heat of the day, they are simultaneously satisfying, cooling, and give you a big burst of flavor to help you power through the rest of the afternoon.
 And this dressing is what makes all those great Thai flavors POP.